-- a.
 This section applies to both portable and installed EFBs.
 Typically, installed EFBs will have an interface protection built into the installed EFB, while portable EFBs will have a separate data connectivity provision installed in the aircraft.
 All EFBs using data connectivity provisions to aircraft systems must incorporate an interface protection device (e.g. physical partitioning or read-only access) to ensure that the data connection required by the device, and its software applications, have no adverse effects on other aircraft systems.
-EFBs which have data connectivity to aircraft systems, either wired or wireless, may read or transmit data to and from aircraft systems, provided the connectivity includes data bus and communication systems access (e.g. through an avionics data bus, server, network interface device, or wireless network).
-Use the following guidance for read-only and transmit-receive data interface protection devices: - b.
+EFBs which have data connectivity to aircraft systems, either wired or wireless, may read or transmit data to and from aircraft systems, provided the connection and interface protection device is defined as part of the aircraft type design.
+This connectivity includes data bus and communication systems access (e.g. through an avionics data bus, server, network interface device, or wireless network).
+Use the following guidance for read-only and transmit-receive data interface protection devices:

+- a.
 Read-Only Access.
-The design of interface protection devices that provide read-only access must ensure protection by using one-way communication of data. - c.
+The design of interface protection devices that provide read-only access must ensure protection by using one-way communication of data. - b.
 Transmit-Receive Access.
 The design of interface protection devices that provide transmit (talk) and receive (read) capability must include: - i.
 Partition.
 The design must provide a means of partition for applications that have not been approved from installed systems on the aircraft. - ii.
 Non-Interference.
 The design must include a means to ensure that EFB operation, malfunction, or failure does not adversely affect other installed aircraft systems to which a connection is made (i.e. non-essential, essential, and critical). - iii.
 Security Considerations.
 The design of interface protection devices enabling connection of EFBs to existing aircraft equipment, systems, data buses, or networks must not introduce potential security vulnerabilities and threats in terms of computer viruses, worms, unauthorised access, and malicious access.
 It will be crucial to: - design the data interface protection device to prevent any potential security threats, and - provide plans for verifying and maintaining the security protection mechanisms and functionality to adequately address each threat.